zhaohanxiong/OxfordCVM/src/fmrib/README.md

 - link to resource
 https://sharepoint.nexus.ox.ac.uk/sites/NDCN/FMRIB/IT/User%20Guides/GridEngine.aspx

-- to run preprocessing + neuroPM in one scrip fsl_sub -q short.q ./run_all.sh
+- to run preprocessing + neuroPM in one script (12GB memory or less) fsl_sub -q short.q ./run_all.sh

 - to run compiled version